m-lohmann/BeeswaxEsolang.jl/README.md

     1   Output of all local stack contents at every tick to STDOUT.
     2   Output of program code with locations of all bees, plust local stack contents, for every tick.
 ```

+### Using REPL help
+All necessary information for executing beeswax programs can be accessed by typing `?beeswax` in the julia console.

 ## Example beeswax programs